With Dual Diagnosis Treatment

 Call (855) 209-1575 to get 24/7 help with dual diagnosis treatment.

-Learn MoreYouth Contact is a mental health clinic in Washington County, OR, located at 447 Se Baseline Street, 97123.
+Learn MoreYouth Contact is a mental health clinic in Washington County, OR, located at 447 Se Baseline Street, 97123 zip code.
 Youth Contact provides outpatient treatment.
-Youth Contact offers cognitive behavioral therapy, behavior modification and trauma therapy to children / adolescents.
+Youth Contact offers individual psychotherapy, couples/family therapy and cognitive behavioral therapy to children / adolescents.
 Youth Contact also supports children/adolescents with serious emotional disturbance.
-Additional services offered at Youth Contact include diet and exercise counseling, intensive case management and case management.
+More services at Youth Contact include court-ordered outpatient treatment, intensive case management and case management.

 Learn MoreCall (855) 209-1575 to get 24/7 help with dual diagnosis treatment.